By Dr Geoff Reid, Endometriosis Australia’s Clinical Advisory Committee

 In asymptomatic women, a primary ART course should be considered, with advice to consider laparoscopy if they are not pregnant after two cycles.

-What are the negative effects of surgery for endometriosis?
+Negative effects of surgery for endometriosis

 Surgical removal of endometriosis from the ovary may have an adverse impact on future ovarian reserve.
 Studies that we have undertaken shows that removal of a endometrioma from one ovary only will cause, on average, around a 50% drop in AMH levels.
 Removal of endometriomas from both ovaries will cause, on average, around a 70% drop (5) in this hormone level, suggesting a decrease in the total number of available eggs.